Can We Issue a Relieving Letter for an Employee Who Resigned After 4 Months? Seeking Advice from Senior Management

 srs_vignesh

 I do agree.
-Normally any relieving letter or service certificate is issued only after completion of 6 months.
-But this is only practice.
+Normally, any relieving letter or service certificate is issued only after the completion of 6 months.
+But this is only a practice.
 You may take a call.
-However, herewith Relieving letter format is attached for ready reference.
+However, herewith is the relieving letter format attached for ready reference.

 Sub: Relieving Letter